 To continuously achieve the mission of the Cannon Beach Rural Fire Protection District, realistic goals and objectives with timelines for completion must be established.
 These will serve to enhance strengths, address identified weaknesses, provide a clear direction, and address the concerns of the community.
 These should become a focus of the department's efforts, as they will direct the organization to its desired future while reducing the obstacles and distractions along the way.
-Leadership-established workgroups should meet and manage progress toward accomplishing these goals and objectives; adjust timelines as needed, understanding how the environment changes.
+Leadership-established workgroups should meet and manage progress toward accomplishing these goals and objectives and adjust timelines as needs and the environment change.
 Regular reports of progress and changes should be shared by the CBRFPD's leadership.